chriskempson/netcrafter/README.md

 # ![Netcrafter](public/netcrafter.gif)
-Fire up your single-core 500Mhz CPU, double-click on your entirely legal copy of Frontpage/Dreamweaver, ready your GIFs, and lovingly craft your small part of the Internet with finger generated HTML and your new best friend Netcrafter.
+Fire up your single-core 500Mhz CPU, double-click on your entirely legal copy of Frontpage/Dreamweaver, ready your GIFs, and lovingly craft your small part of the Internet with finger generated HTML and your new best friend - Netcrafter!

 Netcrafter is a ~~religious cult~~, ~~life-philosophy~~, way of building websites that unashamedly slaps you in the face with [HTML - the future of the Internet](https://blog.neocities.org/blog/2015/02/27/we-are-the-future.html).
 The magic of Netcrafter is made possible by a scripting language that has started to gain traction in today's World Wide Web known as [PHP](https://web.archive.org/web/20000301133004/http://php.net/) (Personal Home Page) language.
 With Netcrafter you'll be churning out cool websites before the dot-com bubble has even burst!